-THIRD: The Series A Preferred Stock has been classified and designated by the Board of Directors under the authority contained in the Charter.
+THIRD: The Series A Preferred Stock has been classified and designated by the Board of Directors under the authority contained in Section 4.2 of the Charter.

 FOURTH: These Articles of Amendment have been approved by the Board of Directors in the manner and by the vote required by law.